Implementing a Workplace Violence Prevention Plan

 Create an Emergency Plan

-Sometimes all the training and education in the world aren’t enough.
-Your workplace is still at risk of the situations where passion takes over, and your employee isn’t thinking straight.
+Sometimes, all the training and education in the world aren’t enough.
+Your workplace is still at risk of situations where passion takes over, and your employees aren’t thinking straight.

 When emotions are high, you’ll be glad that you included an emergency plan.
 A successful one includes what actions you need to take during and after the incident is seen/reported, reaching out to your insurance, and a business continuity plan.

-The insurance will take care of all your financial losses that you may have while you and your company work with local authorities on the rest.
-Several companies in the world make the mistake of never incorporating a business continuity plan.
+The insurance will cover all your financial losses while you and your company work with local authorities on the rest.
+Several companies worldwide make the mistake of never incorporating a business continuity plan.
 Not doing so will put your entire company and its future at risk if workplace violence ever occurs under your roof.

 Install a Proper Workplace Violence Prevention Plan in Place Today